eosnetworkfoundation/evm-public-docs/endpoint-health-checks.md

 ## Explorer
 The EOS-EVM explorer is currently determined to be healthy if it returns a 200-299 status code at HTTP:80/.

+## Faucet
+The EOS-EVM faucet is currently only available on the testnet, and is hosted by EOS-Nation.
+We do not currently have health checks for their faucet.